Quickstart: Configure a label for users to easily protect emails that contain sensitive information

 If you are not the global admin, use the following link for alternative roles: Signing in to the Azure portal

 From the Classifications > Labels menu option: On the Azure Information Protection - Labels blade, select the label you want to configure to apply the protection.

 On the Label blade, locate Set permissions for documents and emails containing this label.
-Select Protect and the Protection blade automatically opens if one of the other options were previously selected.
+Select Protect, and the Protection blade automatically opens if Not configured or Remove Protection was previously selected.

 On the Protection blade, make sure that Azure (cloud key) is selected.